PULMONARY DEFENSE MECHANISMS

 This type of pneumonia can be caused by a wide variety of organisms.
 Commonly identified organisms include S. aureus, including MRSA, and gram-negative bacteria such as Pseudomonas aeruginosa.3

 Principles of antibiotic therapy for pneumonia can be summed up as early, aggressive therapy and rapid de-escalation.
 Antibiotics should be started as soon as possible.
 Delay in antibiotic initiation has been associated with poorer outcomes.4 Recommended options for initial antibiotics have been published by various societies.5,6 Severity of the patient’s illness, medical comorbidities, and local antibiotic resistance patterns will influence the choice of initial antibiotics.
-Once the etiologic agent has been identified, antibiotics should be de-escalated ...
+Once the etiologic agent has been identified, antibiotics should be de-escalated to target ...